Skip to content

 Primers in BED format

-Please make sure of the following:
+Please ensure the following:

 {primer-name}_{primer-number}_{orientation}